Nukepayload2/ExcelVbNetScripts/README.md

 # ExcelVbNetScripts
 Provides an add-in that executes VB.NET script in Excel formulas.

+## How to build
+Build with .NET 6 Windows Desktop SDK or the latest Visual Studio 2022.
+Tested With Visual Studio 2022 version `17.6.5`.

 ## Example
 ### Run top-level code with `VB.NET.TOPLEVEL` function
 1. Set value of A1 to the following value: